rbcrossley/rbcrossley.github.io/src/posts/markdown-example.md

 ---
-layout: ../layouts/BlogPost.astro
-title: Markdown Example
+title: "My First Post"
-slug: markdown
+slug: "my-first-post"
-description: Check out how markdown is rendered!
-tags:
-  - technical
-added: "May 09 2024"
+added: "2024-12-01"
+description: "A brief description of my post"
+updated: "2024-12-05"
 ---
-Testasfdsf sfsd fsdf sdfdsfdsfdsf
+Nepal is a beauty